AdvancedServicesEngineeringFudan2018/FD-Coming-Soon/README.md

 - Q&A: **Complex integration model**
   - Where to put QoD evaluators and why?
   - How evaluators obtain the data to be evaluated?
 - A: QoD is both needed for the input data and output data.
-For us, our input is the data from amap api and our output data is the feedback of the users.
+For us, our input is the data from Amap API and our output data is the feedback of the users.

 -------------

 - Q: **Impact of QoD evaluation on performance of data analytics workflows**
-- A: It can help us reduce a lot when querying using amap api.
+- A: It can help us reduce a lot when querying using Amap API.
 However, it need much more human attention.

 ### Tool